kijinseong/kijinseong.github.io/pages/research.md

         <div class="project-description">
             <strong><a href="/research/RedliningNRI">Historical Redlining and Its Impact on Disaster Resilience</a></strong><br />
             <b>A Spatial Analysis Using FEMA's National Risk Index</b><br />
-            Examining the influence of redlining on contemporary urban vulnerability and resilience to natural hazards.</p>
+            <p>Examining the influence of redlining on contemporary urban vulnerability and resilience to natural hazards.</p>
         </div>
     </div>